bowman2001/perplex/exampleSite/content/doc/overview/coming/index.md

 : The meta tags are fine, Lighthouse gives the theme a 100.
 But there is still some room for improvement.
 The theme includes the module [{$hugo-mod-meta}](https://github.com/bowman2001/hugo-mod-meta) for this task.

 Archive pages
 : Archive pages are not essential for a documentation site.
-But depending on the content of the content of the other sections, they might come in handy.
+But depending on the content of the other sections, they might come in handy.

 Icons
 : Allow to use other icon sets than Material Symbols in the menus.